I'd like this too.

 Cambridge Natural Sciences nerd.

-I am super into anything, meteorology, geology and medicine.
+I am super into mycology, meteorology, geology and medicine.

 Posts made by Jelly